 A Noise Impact Assessment has been carried out to assess the potential impact of sound (of an industrial or commercial nature) at noise-sensitive receptors within the context of the existing noise environment.
+A number of receptors have been identified:

-The NIA has found that noise rating levels are below or equal to the background sound level at the nearest noise-sensitive receptors, which is anticipated to be a low impact.
+The NIA has found that noise rating levels are below or equal to the background sound level at the noise-sensitive receptors at Bryn-y-Maes, Maesderwen and Court Close, which is anticipated to be a low impact.